Materials for You

 Preparing Yourself and Your Troop

 One of the most important lessons girls can learn through selling Girl Scout Cookies is how to set and reach their goals.
-It’s one of the five key skills built during the Cookie Program.
-Need help knowing where to start?
-Troops that participated in the 2024 Cookie Program earned an average amount of $1,484 in total troop proceeds!
+It’s one of the five key skills build during the Cookie Program.

 Tips for Setting Troop Goals